Antanas Rėklaitis: Interwar Lithuania

 After returning to Lithuania, Rėklaitis worked as a teacher from January 1919 onward.

 In December 1919, Rėklaitis graduated from the War School of Kaunas.
 In 1921, he participated in the Lithuanian Wars of Independence with the Polish Armed Forces in the section of Kalvarija–Lazdijai.

 In November 1921, Rėklaitis was appointed Adjutant of the 1st Border Regiment.

 In 1923, Rėklaitis participated in the Klaipėda Revolt.

 In 1924, Rėklaitis graduated from the Higher Officers' Courses of Vytautas the Great.

 Following his graduation from the Academy of the General Staff of Czechoslovakia in 1933, Rėklaitis served as Commander of the Hussar Regiment, and since 1934 as Commander of the Uhlan Regiment.
 Since June 1934, he was Chief of the Cavalry Staff.

 In October 1934, Rėklaitis was transferred to the Third (Operations) Division of the Defence Staff Board.

 In 1935–37, Rėklaitis was Commander of the Dragoon Regiment.

 Rėklaitis lectured at the War School of Kaunas and the High School of Military of Vytautas the Great.
 He drafted the Statute of Cavalry Tactics.

 Occupations and World War II

 Following the Soviet occupation of Lithuania in June 1940, Rėklaitis was fired from the Lithuanian Armed Forces in July 1940.
 He was arrested by the NKVD in 1941.
 He was liberated following the start of the Soviet–German War during the June Uprising in Lithuania in June 1941.

-In 1941–42, Rėklaitis was Chief of the Staff of the Police Battalions.
+During the German occupation, Rėklaitis was Chief of the Staff of the Lithuanian Auxiliary Police in 1941–42.

 In 1943, Rėklaitis rejected the proposal of the occupying Nazi German authorities to form a Lithuanian Legion of the Waffen-SS.

 In 1944, Rėklaitis was appointed Chief of Division of the Staff of the Lithuanian Territorial Defense Force.